Printing Terms

 Slurry

-a thin, watery mixture.
-The mixture of pulp and water that is poured onto the papermaking machine is often referred to as slurry.
+A thin, watery mixture of pulp and water that is poured onto the papermaking machine.
 See also headbox, hydorpulper, papermaking, wet end.

 Spot Color

-Single colors applied to printing when process color is not necessary (i.e. one, two and three color printing), or when process colors need to be augmented (i.e. a fluorescent pink headline or a metallic tint).
+Single colors applied to printing when process color is not necessary or when process colors need to be augmented for example a fluorescent or metallic ink.

-A design that encompasses two or more facing pages (i.e. the center spread in the morning newspaper)
+A design that encompasses two or more facing pages.

 Smooth Finish